overrkill/blog/content/about.md

-#### Bio
-*Software Engineer and Co-founder of Assist-U. I have 4 years of experience working with Python and React with a focus on Rest API and frontend.
+*Software Engineer .
+I have been working on web development for the past 4 years .
 In my spare time I enjoy messing with IOT devices, automating stuff and playing some music.*

-- 🌱 Currently learning **Rust**<br>
+- 🌱 Currently learning **Kotlin**<br>
 - 💻 Available to **collaborate** on innovative projects
-- 📧 write me at [email](mailto:zabhishekkale@gmail.com) <br>
+- 📧 write me a [email](mailto:zabhishekkale@gmail.com) <br>
 - 📌 Every **progrmammer** is an **Author**  <br>

 #### Stuff I know